Double Dragon Neon Review

 Successfully bringing classic series' to a new generation of gamers, WayForward has brought another classic back from the dead.
 Double Dragon: Neon should not be looked at as a remake, but rather a retelling of the classic story, while keeping the feel of the old-school arcade brawler – but with a fresh coat of paint.

 Combat has always been a strong suit for the Double Dragon series, and with Neon you will either love or hate the changes that have been made.
-I’m saddened by the removal of the different grapple attacks – as you will now only throw the baddies if they are in the hunched over state.
-And say good bye to the over powered backwards elbow.
-There are however new additions to the combat in the way of mixtapes – remember those kiddies? – that make the combat more dynamic than it was in the past.
+I'm saddened by the removal of the different grapple attacks – as you will now only throw the baddies if they are in the hunched over state.
+And say goodbye to the over-powered backwards elbow.
+There are, however, new additions to the combat in the way of mixtapes – remember those, kiddies? – that make the combat more dynamic than it was in the past.

-While Neon looks like a new game, it is a retro game by heart.
-The difficulty is one that hasn’t been seen in a long while – besides the retail release of Demons’ Souls.
+While Neon looks like a new game, it is a retro game at heart.
+The difficulty is one that hasn't been seen in a long while – besides the retail release of Demon's Souls.
 To put it bluntly, playing co-op is a much more enjoyable experience than playing by yourself – the difficulty makes sure of that.
 While playing with a partner you are able to revive each other, perform special high-fives to share health and even steal lives from each other.
-Obviously if you are playing alone, you won’t be able to high-five anyone – except yourself – and with no checkpoints, you will be starting back from the beginning of the stage once all of your lives are used up.
+Obviously, if you are playing alone, you won't be able to high-five anyone – except yourself – and with no checkpoints, you will be starting back from the beginning of the stage once all of your lives are used up.
 Yup, getting beat by the boss at the end of a stage will send you back to square one.
 I should also mention currently there is only local co-op, but WayForward has promised that online co-op will be coming real soon through a patch.

 Simply Put

-Double Dragon Neon is a fun experience if you are looking for the retro feel and don’t mind the frustrations that come with it.
+Double Dragon Neon is a fun experience if you are looking for the retro feel and don't mind the frustrations that come with it.
 There are only 10 different missions, and if you have the patience it can be beaten between two-four hours.
-Grinding for mixtapes does gets dull after a few stages and there isn���t not much to do besides a harder difficulty after beating the game.
+Grinding for mixtapes does get dull after a few stages and there isn't much to do besides a harder difficulty after beating the game.
 Make sure to collect as many lives as possible during the final stage as the one-hit kills from Skullmageddon will wipe out Billy & Jimmy instantly.

 More Reviews on SelectButton